-Scotland has seen an increase in the incidence of oral and oropharyngeal cancers in the last 30 years and
+Scotland has seen an increase in the incidence of oral and oropharyngeal cancers in the last 30 years with

-The risk factors for developing oral and oropharyngeal cancer include tobacco and alcohol use, as well as increasing age, and gender.
+The main risk factors for developing oral and oropharyngeal cancer include tobacco and alcohol use (especially in combination), human papillomavirus (HPV), as well as gender (males), increasing age, and low socioeconomic position.

 Read our report: 'Oral cancer - A plan for action', which highlights some of the key trends in Scotland and sets our recommendations to key stakeholders.

 We're also focused on HPV vaccinations.
 HPV is strongly linked to the recent increase in oropharyngeal cancers.
 These cancers are distributed unevenly among the population with the greatest number in the most deprived areas.

 news that 12-13 year-old boys in Scotland will start receiving the Human Papillomavirus (HPV) vaccine from September 2019 as part of a universal programme reaching children of both sexes.

 failure to offer a catch-up programme to older boys still in school will leave over 140,000 exposed to the virus and we will continue to campaign on this issue.

 You can play a leading role in reducing the impact of oral and oropharyngeal cancer in Scotland several ways:

 Look for oral and oropharyngeal cancer during routine oral examinations of registered patients.
 This may lead to a discussion on risk factor with patients.